bossm8/portfoli.go/README.md

 I recommend putting your custom content into a subdirectory of `public/img` (e.g. `custom`), and referncing this directory then specifying images in the `yaml` configurations.
 This makes it easier for the usage with e.g. Docker.
-You are able to use a relative path starting with `/static` i.e. `/static/img/custom/avatar.jpg` the renderinh process will make sure that any base path (`-srv.base`) of your server is prepended to this path (e.g. when hosing on GitLab pages).
+You are able to use a relative path starting with `/static` i.e. `/static/img/custom/avatar.jpg` the rendering process will make sure that any base path (specified with `-srv.base`) of your server is prepended to this path (e.g. when hosing on GitLab pages).

 ## Usage